-This procedure applies to covers that are shipped after 1 March 2011.
-For covers that are shipped prior to 1 March 2011, use the Removing the front cover with the cover removal tool procedure.
+This procedure applies to covers that were shipped after 1 March 2011.
+For covers that were shipped prior to 1 March 2011, use the Removing the front cover with the cover removal tool procedure.

-Note: The older covers shipped before 1 March 2011 can be identified by a single blue stripe on the cover assembly latches.
-Newer covers shipped after 1 March 2011 have two blue stripes on the cover assembly latches.
+Note: The older covers that were shipped before 1 March 2011 can be identified by a single blue stripe (A) on the cover assembly latches.
+Newer covers that were shipped after 1 March 2011 have two blue stripes (B) on the cover assembly latches.
+See Figure 78.